Preliminaries

 The programming exercises are a great way to understand and apply what you learn in class.

-There will be four types of exercises:
+There are four types of exercises:

 - Warm-up exercise(s), not graded;